nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

   # feature item loop
   - icon : "ion-speakerphone" #ionicon pack v2 : https://ionicons.com/v2/
     name : "Marketing"
-    content : "I designed a fit-for-purpose research methodology to define the target segment and products' benefits that would increase customer engagement for a Canadian startup.
+    content : "I designed a fit-for-purpose research methodology to define the target segment and products' characteristics that would increase customer engagement for a Canadian startup.
 I also provided some advice in this area to a few other startups and conducted market research for my ventures."

   # feature item loop
   - icon : "ion-ios-cog-outline" #ionicon pack v2 : https://ionicons.com/v2/